 The first of its kind in the UK, this joint venture was created to secure NHS services on Christchurch Hospital's site including a GP surgery, pharmacy, X-ray department, and community clinics.
-An 80-bed purpose-built, state-of-the-art care home - and 35 senior living apartments were also built as part of the multi-million-pound project.
+An 80-Bed care home was built, as well as 35 senior living apartments as part of the multi-million-pound project.